MnLgt/ExplosionAiCaseStudy/README.md

    The historical tracking capability maintains connections through corporate rebranding and acquisitions, ensuring rights clarity over time by tracing the lineage of particular rights through corporate changes.

 7. ### Copyright Registration Entity Extraction
-   Our spaCy system has revolutionized copyright registration analysis by automatically extracting and categorizing critical entities from registration documents—creators, claimants, prior registration references, and more.
+   Our spaCy system has significantly improved copyright registration analysis by automatically extracting and categorizing critical entities from registration documents—creators, claimants, prior registration references, and more.
 When connected to our rights management database, the system instantly identifies discrepancies between license agreements and official registrations.

    The historical analysis component traces works through multiple registrations and identifies potential chain-of-title gaps, providing crucial verification during acquisitions.
 This approach has dramatically reduced review time from days to minutes while significantly decreasing rights ownership risks by enabling proactive resolution before disputes arise.